Mexican National Middleweight Championship: 1977

 Perro Aguayo won the NWA World Middleweight Championship on March 11, 1977, while being the reigning Mexican National Middleweight Champion.
 As a result, Aguayo relinquished the Mexican National title so that the EMLL could hold an eight-man tournament to determine the next champion.
 The first round was held on March 25, the semi-finals on April 8 and the tournament's finals on April 15.
 In the finals, Jose Luis Mendieta defeated Rubí Ruvalcaba to win the championship.

 2005–2006

 The tournament ran from October 14, 2005 – January 9, 2006.
-Records are unclear as to who Histeria and Psicosis II defeated to qualify for the semi-finals.
+Records are unclear as to who Histeria and Psicosis II defeated to qualify for the semifinals.
+The tournament winner was Zumbido.

 2023

 Templario won the CMLL World Middleweight Championship on May 12, 2023, while being the reigning Mexican National Middleweight Champion.
 As a result, Templario relinquished the Mexican National title so that the CMLL could hold an eight-man tournament to determine the next champion.
 The first round and semi-finals were held on May 26, and the tournament's finals on June 2.
 In the finals, Guerrero Maya Jr. defeated Rugido to win the championship.